LoveNui/EMR-AWS-APACHE-SPARK/EMR-SOP.md

 ## Step 2: PySpark script for EMR

-1. Copy the example code below into a new file in your editor of choice as save as analysis.py or you can find the file in the [python-pandas](/python-pyspark) folder named [analysis.py](/python-pyspark/analysis.py)
+1. Copy the example code below into a new file in your editor of choice and save as analysis.py or you can find the file in the [python-pandas](/python-pyspark) folder named [analysis.py](/python-pyspark/analysis.py).

 ```python